Manisha11sep/graphql-mini/README.md

 #### Summary

-because the films property on our data inside `model.js` is an Array of API links, we need to make an `axios` call to fetch the details
+because we named our propery `releaseDate` instead of `release_date` like the original API has it as, we need to convert it with a `resolve` function

 #### Instructions

+- add a `resolve` function to the `releaseDate` property

+- add `person` as an argument for `resolve`, this refers to the parent value

--
+- return `person.release_date`

 #### Solution